mm9al/qda-final-project/README.md

 The canonical workflow writes formal report outputs to `results/raw/` and figures to `results/`.

-## Quantum Walk Experiment Conditions / 實驗條件
+## Quantum Walk Experiment Conditions

 The formal single-setting quantum-walk experiment uses a fixed coined quantum walk on a cycle.
 This is the setting used by `qwalk_results.csv`,